-Medical ethics is founded on a set of core principles that are based on respect to patients as individuals.
+- Medical ethics is founded on a set of core principles that are based on respect to patients as individuals.

-- Provide sufficient information for the patient to be able to make their own decisions regarding their care (e.g., informed consent).
+- Provide sufficient information for the patient to be able to make their own decisions regarding their care (i.e., informed consent).

-Honor and respect patients' decisions regarding their choice to accept or decline care.
+- Honor the patient's choices to accept or decline care.

 - May conflict with autonomy

-- Avoid causing injury or suffering to patients
+- Avoid causing injury or suffering to the patient.

 - Treat patients fairly and equitably.